-Plate 2 Azotobacter sp.
+Plate 2.
+Azotobacter sp.

 2.3 Isolation of Rhizobium:

 Detached the nodules from root system of legume crop and placed them in petriplates containing 75% Alcohol solution for 3 min.
 Rinsed them in petri plates containing water for 3-4 times.
 Collected 1-2 nodules in a test tube containing 1 ml of distilled water.
 Crushed the nodules and exudate was made.
 Took 1-2 loopful of exudate in a test tube containing 1 ml of distilled water.
 Transferred 1 ml of exudate in petri plate containing YEMA media.
 Incubated it in BOD at 28oC for 4-5 days (Plate 3) [8].